dugaldmorrow/forge-bulk-issue-ops/README.md

 ![Screenshot of the Forge Bulk Issue Operations app](./image/bulk-edit-light-dark-mode.png)

+# Architecture

+An overview of the major components of the app is provided in [Architecture.md](./Architecture.md).

 ## Setup

 See [Set up Forge](https://developer.atlassian.com/platform/forge/set-up-forge/) for instructions to get set up.